Report to School

 The purpose of this meeting is to offer you support, explain your options, and enact any interim measures that are needed, such as adjustments to housing arrangements or class schedules, no-contact orders, or anything else needed to make sure you’re safe.

-During this meeting, you can let the staff member know how much or little involvement you’d like moving forward.
-Specifically, you can request the following things;
+During this meeting, you can let the staff member know how much or little involvement you would like moving forward.
+Specifically, you can request the following things:

 - Your name not be shared with the respondent (perpetrator)